 Elephants out of a job?
-It might sound like a joke, but for endangered Asian elephants trained to work in logging camps, unemployment is a serious problem.
+It might sound like a joke, but for critically endangered Asian elephants trained to work in logging camps, unemployment is a serious problem.
 Smithsonian scientists have launched a pilot program to test these pachyderms.
 In addition to tracking elephant movements using GPS collars, scientists will send a researcher to conduct behavioral and personality tests on some of the unemployed elephants.